Battery Park City

 There are two issues on the forefront, clearly defined, with a window of opportunity for prioritization:

 There are many other issues that are murkier and could dilute and distract from focus on these two issues.
 Make your own choice, but if you value the above two issues, consider focusing on resolving them first before turning to other issues.
-Other issues (e.g., flood protection and crime) are highly nuanced, deeply complicated, and subject to extensive disagreement.
+Other issues (e.g., flood protection, crime, saving mature trees when construction is necessary nearby) are highly nuanced, deeply complicated, and subject to extensive disagreement.
 So let's focus BPC advocacy on the clear goals numbered above.

 Laws and regulations